somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-06-27-how-to-use-tokautomator-for-maximum-tiktok-growth.md

 ### POST ONLY ###
 post:
   title: "How to Use TokAutomator for Maximum TikTok Growth"
-  excerpt: "Discover how to maximize your TikTok growth with TokAutomator, a powerful tool designed to automate and enhance your TikTok activity for more followers, likes, and views."
+  description: "Discover how to maximize your TikTok growth with TokAutomator, a powerful tool designed to automate and enhance your TikTok activity for more followers, likes, and views."
-  author: alex
+  author: alex-raeburn
   id: 1719564848
   tags: ["TikTok growth","TokAutomator","TikTok automation","increase TikTok followers","TikTok marketing"]
   categories: ["Social Media Marketing","TikTok Growth","Digital Marketing Tools"]